SUMMIT AGENDA

 In 2024, Patricia was awarded the Award of Excellence by Osgoode Hall Law School.
 She was named one of the leading female transactional lawyers in the world for 2023 by IFLR1000 and was honored as one of Canada’s Top 100 Most Powerful Women by WXN.
 She is recognized in Chambers Global: The World’s Leading Lawyers for Business as a Band 1 lawyer in Corporate/M&A and in the Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada in Corporate Finance and Securities; Corporate Commercial; and Mergers and Acquisitions.
 Patricia was named Toronto’s 2020 Lawyer of the Year in Mergers and Acquisitions Law by Best Lawyers in Canada, was honored with a Lexpert Zenith Award as one of Canada’s Leading Women Lawyers and was named among the Top 25 Most Influential Lawyers in Canada by Canadian Lawyer magazine.

-- Scott Ostfeld, Managing Partner and Portfolio Manager, JANA Partners LLC
+- Scott Ostfeld Managing Partner and Portfolio Manager, JANA Partners LLC

 -